opencollab/debile/contrib/clemux/docker/README.rst

 debile-data
 -----------

 This needs a tarball ``master-keys.tar.gz`` containing the PGP keys for the master.
-You can use this simple script:
+You can use this script:

  contrib/clemux/docker/debile-data $ ./debile-generate-master-pgp-keys

 Then you can build the image:

  contrib/clemux/docker/debile-data $ docker build -t clemux/debile-data .

 And create the container (no need to run it, as it is a data-only container):

  $ docker create --name debile-data -v /srv/debile clemux/debile-data

 debile-master